Mutugiii/nameko_app/README.md

 - Run the command `docker compose up` to build & run the app
 - Visit port 8000 and specify the target url with the relevant data passed.

+Rebuild

+To rebuild the app after making tweaks to the app or adding a microservice Use `docker-compose build` to rebuild

 ---

 #### Endpoints